billpugh/cmsc398z-student-downloads/week5/README.md

 and submit along with your project code
 * Due Oct 10th, 2pm
   * Learn something new about the llm tool, not covered in our Oct 3rd class or the rest of Simon's pycon workshop, play with it, and write up a short description of what capability you learned about and your experiences with it.
+  * Write this up in something-new.md in the extractions directory, and then do a new submission of Project 5 that will include that file.

 ## Readings for Friday, Oct 10th